PLUS-for-Node-RED/flowforge/docs/user/migration.md

+---
+title: Migrating a Node-RED project to FlowForge
+---

 # Migrating a Node-RED project to FlowForge

 This guide will help you to move your project from a generic Node-RED host onto FlowForge Cloud.
 It has been written with the assumption that you are currently running Node-RED on your own hardware with full access to the terminal and filesystem.
 If you are running Node-RED on some other cloud or container type service you may need to adjust certain steps.